Dennis Johnson: Personal life

 Dennis Johnson was married to Donna, his wife of 31 years, and had three children named Dwayne, Denise, and Daniel.
 Johnson was also known for his appearance: he had freckles and red-tinged hair.
 Dennis's brother, Joey, is a former Arizona State Sun Devils basketball star.
 Johnson's nephews are Nick, who appeared in 37 games with the 2014–15 Houston Rockets after being drafted by them in the 2nd Round of the 2014 NBA draft, and Chris, who appeared briefly in four games with the 2013–14 Arizona Wildcats college basketball team.

 On October 20, 1997, Johnson was arrested and detained overnight for allegedly holding a knife to his wife's throat and threatening his 17-year-old son.
 Johnson was later charged with aggravated assault and was ordered to stay away from his family.
 The prosecutors dropped the case several months later after his wife declined to press charges.
 Johnson reportedly went to counseling to repair his marriage.

 Death

 On February 22, 2007, at the Austin Convention Center, Johnson had a heart attack and collapsed at the end of the Austin Toros' practice.
 After being rushed to a nearby hospital, he could not be revived and was later pronounced dead.
-Johnson was survived by his wife and his children.
+Johnson was surrounded by his wife and his children.
 Johnson's death was met with shock throughout the NBA.
 Among others, contemporary Celtics colleague Danny Ainge called him one of "the most underrated players of all time [...] and one of the greatest Celtics acquisitions," and one-time rival Bill Laimbeer called him "a great player on a great ballclub."